Simon Pagenaud

 Simon Pierre Michel Pagenaud (/fr/; born 18 May 1984) is a French former professional racing driver, who last drove the No. 60 Honda for Meyer Shank Racing in the NTT IndyCar Series.
 After a successful career in sports car racing that saw him taking the top class championship title in the 2010 American Le Mans Series, he moved to the Indycar Series where he became the 2016 IndyCar champion and the 2019 Indianapolis 500 winner, becoming the first driver born in France to win the Indianapolis 500 since Gaston Chevrolet in 1920 and the first polesitter to have won the race since Helio Castroneves in 2009.

-Simon Pagenaud won both the 2022 24 Hours of Daytona and 2023 24 Hours of Daytona with Meyer Shank Racing.
+Pagenaud won both the 2022 24 Hours of Daytona and 2023 24 Hours of Daytona with Meyer Shank Racing.

 Early years

 Born in Montmorillon, Pagenaud first worked at the age of fourteen in the family's supermarket, eventually managing the video game department.
 After he attended business school, he returned to the supermarket.
 His family established a driving school that provided the funds for Pagenaud to begin his racing career.